openZH/covid_19/README.md

 **Data collection** <br>

-This list provides an overview of how the data for each spatial unit are collected: <br>
+This list provides an overview of how the data is collected: <br>

  Canton / FL | updated by | data historized |
 |-------------|------------|-----------------|